eclipse-openj9/openj9/README.md

 The project welcomes collaboration, embraces fresh innovation, and extends an opportunity to influence the development of OpenJ9 for the next generation of Java applications.

 The Java community has benefited over its history from having multiple implementations of the JVM specification competing to provide the best runtime for your application.
 Whether adding compressed references, new Cloud features, AOT (ahead of time compilation), or straight up faster performance and lower memory use, the ecosystem has improved through that competition.
-Eclipse OpenJ9 aims to continue to spur innovation in the runtimes space.
+Eclipse OpenJ9 aims to continue to spur innovation in the runtime space.

 How do I contribute?
 ====================